Salvation for the Dead95902_000_012

 Clearly, however, no earthly activity interferes in any way with the right of choice exercised by persons in the spirit world.
 They are free to accept or reject the ministrations in their behalf.
 If they choose to accept the ordinances performed for them, exercise faith in the Lord Jesus Christ, and repent, they are released from their spiritual bondage.
 If they choose not to accept those conditions, they remain in their spiritual bondage.
 Their right to choose remains inviolate.
 Agency is an eternal inheritance we each have from God our Father, and it is fundamental to our personal development.
 The Lord’s work goes on in the spirit world as it goes on here in mortality, in that all mankind are graciously invited, not forced, to receive the fulness of the gospel and to use it to ennoble their lives.

 These truths concerning salvation for the dead are so important that they were among the first principles taught to the Prophet Joseph Smith at the opening of this dispensation.
-On 21 September 1823, only three years after he was first visited by the Father and the Son, Joseph Smith was visited by the angel Moroni.
-The angelic instructor said that the time would soon come when Malachi’s Old Testament prophecy would be fulfilled wherein the “hearts of the children” (modern-day men and women) shall turn “to their fathers” (our ancestors).
-(See Mal.
-4:6.)
+On 21 September 1823, only three years after he was first visited by the Father and the Son and four years before he would receive the plates of the Book of Mormon, Joseph Smith was visited by the angel Moroni.
+The angelic instructor said that the time would soon come when Malachi’s Old Testament prophecy would be fulfilled wherein the “hearts of the children”—we, the posterity of our forebears—shall turn “to their fathers”—our ancestors (see Mal.
+4:6).
 Four times Moroni repeated Malachi’s prophecy that Elijah the prophet would be sent by the Lord to reveal the authority and knowledge necessary for this work to begin.

 It is the solemn witness of The Church of Jesus Christ of Latter-day Saints that Elijah the prophet did come as was both anciently and modernly foretold.
-On 3 April 1836 Elijah the prophet appeared to Joseph Smith and Oliver Cowdery in the newly dedicated temple in Kirtland, Ohio, and gave them the authority to reinstate baptism for the dead as well as all other ordinances necessary for the salvation of the dead.
+While the world went about its normal activities on 3 April 1836, Elijah the prophet appeared to Joseph Smith and Oliver Cowdery in the newly dedicated temple in Kirtland, Ohio, and gave them the authority to reinstate baptism for the dead as well as all other ordinances necessary for the salvation of the dead.
 “Therefore,” said Elijah, “the keys of this dispensation are committed into your hands” (D&C 110:16).

-Since that day in 1836, the Church has built temples throughout the world in which the ordinances of the gospel can be performed for our forebears.
-The Church has also established genealogical libraries and other aids to family history research that are used worldwide.
+Since that day in 1836, the Latter-day Saints have built temples throughout the world in which the ordinances of the gospel can be performed for our forebears.
+To facilitate their search for the identities of their progenitors, Latter-day Saints have also established genealogical libraries and other aids to family history research that are used worldwide.

-Stirring witness of salvation for the dead was given to a subsequent latter-day prophet in 1918.
-President Joseph F. Smith recorded a vision he received on October 3 as he read and pondered 1 Peter 3:18–20 [1 Pet.
-3:18–20] and 1 Peter 4:6 [1 Pet.
-3:18–20], wherein the Apostle Peter discusses the Lord Jesus Christ’s visit to the spirit world after his crucifixion:
+Stirring witness of salvation for the dead was also given to a subsequent latter-day prophet in 1918.
+President Joseph F. Smith recorded a vision he received on October 3 as he read and pondered 1 Peter 3:8–20 and 1 Peter 4:6 [1 Pet.
+3:8–20; 1 Pet.
+4:6] wherein the Apostle Peter discusses the Lord Jesus Christ’s visit to the spirit world after his crucifixion:

 “And there were gathered together in one place an innumerable company of the spirits of the just. …